jodell/nephele/README.md

-Nepheles
+Nephele
 ========

-Nepheles is a thin abstraction layer around major cloud service API's.
+Nephele is a thin abstraction layer around major cloud service API's.

 Its main goals are simplicity and the unification of common tasks for the sake of working with a set of services.